MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-prompts.md

 ### AISentiment

-Detect the sentiment of the provided text.
+Detect the sentiment of the text that you provide.
+For example, this prompt detects whether the sentiment of a customer review is positive, negative, or neutral.

 #### Input for AISentiment